arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-gs/content.md

 ## MicroPython and PWM

-With OpenMV and the Portenta board, it is possible to use MicroPython in scripts.
+With OpenMV and the Portenta board, it is possible to run MicroPython scripts.
 MicroPython includes a lot of classes and libraries that makes it easier for us to use the Portenta to its full potential.

 [Here](http://docs.MicroPython.org/en/latest/) you can read more about MicroPython.